Faquicho/Interview-Task/README.md

 In conclusion, this project is not just a game but an examination of key development concepts.
 It creatively utilizes basic functionalities to create an experience that is both entertaining and demonstrative.

+## Personal thoughts

+It was a very challenging experience, having to use all my expertise and learning process to create the most clean and functional code I could provide in such a small amount of time.
+In hindsight I can confidently say that I need to work in my priorities when taking into a challenge like this one.
+But overall it was a wonderful experience and I would really love to keep developing my skills to the next level and beyond.